phile21/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Smile in the mirror - A C program that prints the lowercase alphabet in reverse, followed by a new line

 Hexadecimal - A C program that prints all the numbers of base 16 in lowercase, followed by a new line

+Patience, persistence and perspiration make an unbeatable combination for success  - A C program that prints all possible combinations of single-digit numbers